kalibrado/DockerComposeGeneratore/README.md

-# Générateur de Docker Compose
+# Docker Compose generator

-Ce script prépare un environnement Linux pour accueillir des containers Docker en installant toutes les dépendances nécessaires au bon fonctionnement de Docker.
+This script prepares a Linux environment to host Docker containers by installing all the dependencies necessary for Docker to function properly.
-Une fois l'environnement préparé, le script propose de générer plusieurs fichiers "docker compose" préconfigurés et de les lancer automatiquement pour créer rapidement des containers.
+Once the environment is prepared, the script generates several preconfigured "docker compose" files and launches them automatically to quickly create containers.

-## Containers disponibles
+## Containers available

 - AdGuard
 - Duck DNS